-Guidelines: Students selecting this course must have successfully completed Introduction to Creative Writing or must have received permission from the instructor.
+Guidelines: Students appropriate for this course have successfully completed Introduction to Creative Writing or received a teacher recommendation.

-E2212 EXPLORING SOCIAL ISSUES THROUGH ELA (SEMESTER E2312 HONORS GRADES 11-12 .5 CREDIT
+E2212 EXPLORING SOCIAL ISSUES THROUGH ELA (SEMESTER) E2312 HONORS GRADES 11-12 .5 CREDIT

 This elective course is for students with an interest in critically thinking, reading, and writing about topics related to social issues within society such as inequity, discrimination, implicit bias, power, and prejudice, through social, cultural, legal, institutional, and economic lenses.
 Students will engage in the analysis of multiple sources from diverse voices related to each of these topics including nonfiction-based texts, documentaries, and multimedia sources that will facilitate discussion and reflection from a historical and contemporary perspective.
 As a result of this course, students will be able to think critically and independently while understanding the complexities of the world they inhabit.
 Course assessments will center on class discussions and participation, multimedia projects, and short reflective writing pieces.